LimaVazEduardo/MailApp.sendEmail/README.md

 }
 ```

+\
+\
-At this part of the script I am checking which "checkbox" is marked as TRUE or FALSE.
+At this part of the script, we are checking which *Checkbox* is marked as TRUE or FALSE.
-You may extend this check over the first 22 cells.
+ - You may extend this check over the first 22 cells.

 If none of the checkboxes at column *I* are marked, a pop up window will alert you to select one student.
 If one checkboxe at column *I* is marked, the script will check if there is a student name assigned to column *A*.
   If not, a pop up window will alert you of an error.
   If yes, variable *row* will be assigned with the row number of the student you have selected.

 ```
 // Column I(9): Checkboxes